robertrosenbusch/gfx803_rocm/README.md

 > [!NOTE]
 > #### At General
-> 1. This is an hobby enthusiastic Project into my freetime. gfx803 is not supported since over two years on any Linux-Distro and was never designed to do some AI-Stuff.
+> 1. This is an hobby enthusiastic Project into my freetime. gfx803 on ROCm is not supported since over two years on any Linux-Distro and was never designed to do some AI-Stuff.
 So be carefull.
 Feel free to ask or to make some hints to improve this "project"
 > 2. The published Dockercontainers downloaded a lot of stuff and needed a lot of time and storage space to recompile the neccesarry Stuff for gfx803.
 Big aware, its not my fault.
 > 3. Make sure you had have a good ISP-Connection, around 100 Gig free Storage and one to three hours time to recompile, depends what kind of APP you wanna use and you Hardware/ISP.
 > 4. Feel free to rebuild this Dockerfile for gfx803 on your Distro-Baremetal-ROCm to use it natively.
 I am not interessted on, cause i dont wanna maintain any specific Distro-Version.
 I am sorry.